 Hurricane season begins on June 1, but residents should remember that disaster preparedness is a year-round responsibility.
 Having a preparedness plan helps everyone act quickly and decisively in the face of a disaster and can minimize loss of property and prevent death and injury.

-An emergency plan should include ensuring those with disabilities or special needs have a proper evacuation plan.
+An emergency plan should include ensuring those with disabilities have a proper evacuation plan.
 Plan transportation needs ahead of time and make sure those with medical needs have backup power for equipment.

 Emergency Preparedness Is a Year-Round Responsibility